securityinfive/Squeegee-The-Windows-Cleaner/README.md

 If you run the .ps1 fil directly you can run the batch file or use the command 'powershell -STA -File Squeegee-v1.ps1'.

+You can also unblock the file from a powershell prompt, 'unblock-file ./Squeegee.ps1'

 # UPDATES
 9/21/21 - Added the actual even logs entries when they are found in the output and in the Squeegee log.